CoffeaTeam/lpcjobqueue/README.md

 ===========
 A dask-jobqueue plugin for the LPC Condor queue designed to work with the `coffea-dask` singularity image.

-For users of LXPLUS, a similar implementation is available in https://github.com/cernops/dask-lxplus
+__For users of LXPLUS:__ a similar implementation is available in https://github.com/cernops/dask-lxplus

 # Installation